 As for the English Dub produced by the Ocean Group, it's manages to be pure cheese and relishes in on the surreality of it all, especially moreso in Season 2.
 The Dub features some known Canadian VAs such as Kirby Morrow, Venus Terzo (Both she and Morrow were also Jean Grey and Cyclops in X-Men Evolution), Brian Drummond, Brad Swaile, Nicole Oliver, Jillian Michaels, Willow Johnson, and more.
 Even including some VAs from Ed Edd n Eddy in Villain Roles giving gloriously hammy performances.
 It also contains pretty hilarious dialogue, especially in the context of the situation they are in such as "Ryo's always been nuttier than a squirrel turd" to "They've gone crazy!
 Like Frat Boys on a Panty Raid!".
 It may not be their most professional effort when compared to their other dubs they made in the past, but it's an amusing campy project reminiscent to that of the English dub for Ghost Stories that is worth checking out if your into that kind of thing, especially considering they knew that this show ain't gonna sell jack back then.

 While the show may not be seen as the most original, groundbreaking, or having the most stellar animation, especially by today's high standards.
-It manages to have a more grounded than the usual shonen formula but unusually strangely presented storyline from the blatant Alice in Wonderland references to some surprising plot twists and the hilarious strange designs of the ARMS.
+It manages to have a more grounded than the usual shonen formula but unusually strangely presented storyline from the blatant Alice in Wonderland references to some surprising plot twists and the hilariously strange designs of the ARMS.
 But is a overall pretty flawed adaptation of it's manga source material.
 However given that the Manga artist's previous work, Spriggan, is getting an anime adaptation on Netflix by David Productions, there is a probability that a Anime Reboot of this franchise might become a thing in the near future.